EE120-Course-Staff/ee120-course-staff.github.io/policies.md

 ## Office Hours
 Office hour times and locations are also available on the Calendar page of the course website.
 We have a combination of in-person and remote options: each office hour will have a room number, Zoom link, or both listed.

-* Professor Chunlei Liu, Monday 3-4 PM
+* Professor Chunlei Liu, Tuesday 1-2 PM, Cory 505
 * TBA

 ## Homework Party